dotnet/runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSpec.md

 ```

 It might be non-trivial work to resolve such scenarios on deserialization and handle error cases.

-This feature work will not include honoring references within objects deserialized with parameterized constructors.
-It may be considered in the future.

-`Nestonsoft.Json` does not not honor reference metadata within objects deserialized with
-parameterized constructors.

 ### For performance, properties that may be deserialized through constructor arguments will be written first on deserialization.